vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-developer-whereby-nixa-io-fICYs.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/nixa-io"
 companyWebsite: "http://www.nixa.io/"
 summary: "Nixa.io wishes to hire a new Full-stack Developer.
-If you have worked as a full-stack developer using web technologies,, consider applying."
+If you have worked as a full-stack developer using web technologies, consider applying."
 summaryBackup: "To apply as a full-stack developer at Nixa.io, you preferably need to have some knowledge of: #ui/ux, #management, #javascript."
 featured: 16
 ---